definedone/project_test/README.md

 copy folder of repository, origin folder mark as A, copied folder mark as B;

-Eidt file README.md, comit and push in A, but not do this in B.
+Eidt file README.md, comit and push in A, but not do this in B;

-Eidt file README.md for anothor info in B, but not do this at A.
+Eidt file README.md for anothor info in B, but not do this at A;

-Fetch remote B, merge B so here will be a confilct.
+Fetch remote B, merge B so here will be a confilct;

+Resolve the confilct and push to origin respository.

 4 summarize the above experiment, my git workflow: